lanwin/esphome_samsung_ac/readme.md

 1. **Update Your YAML File:**
    - Copy the address block containing the indoor device addresses from the log.
-   - In your ESPHome configuration YAML file, create a section for each indoor unit using the copied addresses.
+   - In your ESPHome configuration YAML file, modify the address section.
+It is marked with `# !!!CHANGE ME!!!` comment.
-   - Assign meaningful names to each unit based on the rooms they control.
+   - **[OPTIONAL]** You can assign meaningful names to each unit based on the rooms they control.
-   - Customize the configuration properties as needed for each unit.
+   - **[OPTIONAL]** You can also customize the configuration properties as needed for each unit.

-1. **Remove Unneeded Properties:**
-   - Review and clean up the configuration by removing any properties that are not relevant or needed for your setup.

 ## NASA vs Non NASA